I am not afraid to jump in a body of water, even though I really hate cold water. Most of my clients come to me saying they love candid photos;

 The majority of the shooting I do is documentary, just capturing your day as it unfolds.
 I do, however, love to take 45 - 90 minutes to get some photos of you with your brand new spouse and any wedding party you might have.
 The time set aside for portraits can vary depending on how important these portraits are to you, where you want to do them (ie how much travel is involved) and when during the day they are going to take place.
 I would be happy to go over your timeline with you and work out best when, and where the portraits fit in.

 I totally get this!
 I am always happy to help however I can.
 I would love to talk to you about your timeline and how photography will fit into the day.
 I am also always happy to recommend vendors I have previously worked with.
 If you are still searching for a florist, hair and makeup artist, DJ, or caterer, send me a note and I would be happy to give you some recommendations.
-In fact I have done a whole series on my blog highlighting some of the local talent we have here in Victoria, which you can see here.

 I send all of my wedding couples a handful of sneak peeks within 48 hours of their wedding.
 The rest of the photos will be ready about six weeks after the wedding, and I guarantee you will have them by your eight week anniversary.
 You can expect a minimum of 50-60 photos per hour of coverage.
 All photos are delivered digitally, and are fully edited and ready to print, in both black and white and color edits.